 - Low bounce rate- Visitor doesn’t hit the back button on the browser after clicking on your link in SERP

-- Page loading speed- Visitor doesn’t close the tab as site load fast.
+- Page loading speed- Visitor doesn’t close the tab as the site load fast.

-- Page views- Visitor spends lot of time visiting several page of website as there is good & useful content.
+- Pageviews- Visitor spends lot of time visiting several pages of the website as there is good & useful content.

 - Navigational Search- It happens when there is good physical branding of your website/product.